-Professor HAHN; Instructor SPEAR and Clinic Staff.
+Professor HAHN; Instructor SPEAR and Infirmary Staff.

-The School has two powerful X-ray machines that are in daily use in the clinic.
+The School has a powerful X-ray machine that is in daily use in the infirmary.
 Lectures and demonstrations of the Roentgen rays and the use of the machine are a part of the School course, and every student completing the course has the opportunity to acquire the knowledge and skill to make and interpret X-ray photographs.
-All root canal work in the clinic is checked up by radiographs, and the student is taught to make his own readings of mechanical and pathological conditions.
+All root canal work in the infirmary is checked up by radiographs, and the student is taught to make his own readings of mechanical and pathological conditions.